Enumerated type: C

 C exposes the integer representation of enumeration values directly to the programmer.
 Integers and enum values can be mixed freely, and all arithmetic operations on enum values are permitted.
 It is even possible for an enum variable to hold an integer that does not represent any of the enumeration values.
-In fact, according to the language definition, the above code will define Clubs, Diamonds, Hearts, and Spades as constants of type int, which will only be converted (silently) to enum CardSuit if they are stored in a variable of that type.
+In fact, according to the language specification, the above code will define CLUBS, DIAMONDS, HEARTS, and SPADES as constants of type int, which will only be converted (silently) to enum CardSuit if they are stored in a variable of that type.